MicrosoftDocs/mixed-reality.zh-CN/mixed-reality-docs/holograms-230.md

     /// The target surface's normal vector.
     /// </param>
     /// <remarks>
-    /// The aligntoVerticalSurface parameter is ignored if the object
+    /// The alignToVerticalSurface parameter is ignored if the object
     /// is to be placed on a horizontalSurface
     /// </remarks>
     private void OrientObject(bool alignToVerticalSurface, Vector3 surfaceNormal)